This article was last updated April 18, 2018

-The best time to visit Costa Rica (based on weather) is from late November through mid-April for the driest weather, or from May to November for lower prices and occasional rain (but still plenty of sun).
-It all depends on your goals for your trip, whether that be relaxing on dry beaches or exploring lush rainforests.
+The best time to visit Costa Rica (based on weather) is from December through April for the driest weather (0.1 – 0.2 inches daily average), or from May to November (0.2 – 0.6 inches daily average) for lower prices and occasional rain (but still plenty of sun).
+Temperatures are typically between 75° and 80° year-round, with February-June being the hottest months.
+It all depends on your goals for your trip, whether that be targeting the best weather or the best prices.

 There are three primary travel seasons in this beautiful country.
 Read below to determine the best time to travel to Costa Rica (based on weather).
 We also offer advice on the best time for families to visit Costa Rica as well as for planning honeymoon vacations.
 If you’re looking for recommendations on where to go in Costa rica, we offer advice on that as well.

 But before determining where to go, let’s remind you why you want to visit Costa Rica.
 The video below will help you experience what a Costa Rica vacation (with us) is like.
 Pura Vida!

 The dry season and tourist peak season in Costa Rica begins around the United States’ holiday of Thanksgiving, in late November.
 The peak tourist season lasts through mid to late April, or Spring Break, as it is known in the United States.
 The summer or dry season tends to begin in January and extend into April.

 The tourism’s peak season’s schedule is driven by schools’ vacation schedules so that the entire family can travel together.
 It also happens to be right around the time that people from up north are seeking warmer, summer-like conditions.
 Aside from mid-November through December this timeframe coincides with summer or the “dry season” in Costa Rica, which for the most part means a lot less rain during your travels through the country.